connexcs/docs/routing-strategy.md

 #Routing Strategy

-The Routing Strategy allows you to route calls of different providers through routing engine according to the routing strategy you set.
-Routing Strategy is an extremely useful feature which allows you to adopt the routing strategy which suits best to your business need.
+The Routing Strategy allows you to route calls of different providers through the routing engine according to the routing strategy you set.
+Routing Strategy is an extremely useful feature which allows you to adopt the best routing strategy for your business.

 #Types of Routing Strategies